felipegontijo/highlighted/README.md

 Browser Extension and Web Application that allows users to store information they find interesting or useful on the web into their accounts.

-More information to come.
-For the design specification of this project, go to this [Wiki](https://github.com/felipegontijo/highlighted/wiki/Software-Design-Specification)
+For more information on this project, please go to its [Wiki](https://github.com/felipegontijo/highlighted/wiki/Software-Design-Specification)

 ## Tech Stack